andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 ## Access Token

-> Access token create in `login endpoint`
+> Access token create in `login endpoint` or `refresh endpoint`

 The access token will have `30 minutes` to active and then we must refresh the access token.
-The access token will separate into 2 guards `AuthPublicJwtGuard` and `AuthAdminJwtGuard.
+The access token will check if we use `AuthPublicJwtGuard` and `AuthAdminJwtGuard`.

 These guards will check based on `payload user`.